The Moment That Made Difficult Conversations Easier

 I avoided conflict to keep the peace.

-Diligence and people-pleasing carried me through my early management roles, but when I became a director at a high tech startup fresh out of business school, I hit a wall.
+Diligence and people-pleasing carried me through my early management roles, to becoming a director at a high-tech startup, my new MBA in hand.Â

-In my first week as the Director of Human Resources, the CEO of that startup told me, “Your assistant has been a serious problem for the last three years.
+In my first week as Director of Human Resources, the CEO of that startup told me, “Your assistant has been a serious problem for the last three years.
 We cannot stand her.”

 He angrily described several egregious errors the assistant had made, and when I asked him when he had addressed the performance issues, he said, “We didn't want to make a scene.
 We really needed her help, so we didn’t talk to her about them.
 We need you to fire her.”